daisy/reading-apps-ux-reqs/requirements/draft/user-reqs.md

 brightness](https://www.epubtest.org/test-books/visual-adjustments/2.0.0/visual-210),
 Legge G. E. (2016).
 Reading Digital with Low Vision.
 Visible language, 50(2), 102--125. (https://pmc.ncbi.nlm.nih.gov/articles/PMC5726769/)

+#### The user must be able to visually hide certain content

+The user must be able to configure their reading app so that it does not display some elements.
+Examples include page breaks and footnotes.
+This user requirement is the visual implementation of "The user must be able to decide that the read aloud should skip over certain content".

+The user preference for hiding non-core content could be set on a per-title basis.

+Each format\'s specification determines which items can be hidden.

+Priority: Must-have

 #### The user should be able to remove the visual text styling (underline, italic, bold)